Business Career Connections (BCC)

 Internships are a great way to gain experience and learn more about what kinds of working environments you thrive in.
 Follow the steps below to successfully land an internship.

-Step 1:Register in Handshake for either a 30-minute Internship Workshop offered by the Experiential Learning Center or attend a BCC Career Essentials Workshop.
+Step 1:Register in Handshake for a 30-minute Internship Workshop offered by the Experiential Learning Center.

 Step 2: Search for internships on Handshake, set up information interviews by connecting to professionals on LinkedIn or through alumni, review companies you’ve identified, explore associations related to your major.
 See “job/internship search” for more ideas on finding the right internship.